mstksg/inCode/copy/entries/interpreters.md

 This post is just a fun one exploring a wide range of techniques that I applied to solve the Day 18 puzzles of this year's great [Advent of Code][aoc].
 The puzzles involved interpreting an assembly language on an abstract machine.
-The neat twist is that Part 1 gave you a description of one abstract machine, and Part 3 gave you a *different* abstract machine to interpret the same language in.
-This twist (one language, but different interpreters/abstract machines) is basically one of the textbook applications of the *interpreter pattern* in Haskell and functional programming, so it was fun to implement my solution in that pattern -- the assembly language source was "compiled" to an abstract data type once, and the difference between Part 1 and Part 2 was just a different choice of interpreter.
+The neat twist is that Part A gave you a description of one abstract machine, and Part B gave you a *different* abstract machine to interpret the same language in.
+This twist (one language, but different interpreters/abstract machines) is basically one of the textbook applications of the *interpreter pattern* in Haskell and functional programming, so it was fun to implement my solution in that pattern -- the assembly language source was "compiled" to an abstract data type once, and the difference between Part A and Part B was just a different choice of interpreter.

 [aoc]: http://adventofcode.com/2017